ryanallen/words-of-my-perfect-teacher/README.md

 Our sufferings are in direct proportion to the extent of our possessions.
 For instance, if you owned a horse you would worry that it might be carried off by an enemy or stolen by a thief; you would wonder whether it had all the hay it needed, and so on.
 Just one horse brings plenty of trouble.
 If you owned a sheep, you would have one sheep's worth of trouble.
 If all you had was a bag of tea<sup>*</sup> you could still be sure of having a bag of tea's worth of trouble.

 <sup>* This is a free translation of a <i>ja 'khor</i>, a measure which corresponds to four bricks of presset Tibetan tea.</sup>

+So reflect and meditate on how important it is to live in peace, following the old adage "without wealth, there are no enemies."
+Inspire yourself with the stories of the Buddhas of the past and uproot all your attachment to money and property.
+Live on what you find like the birds, and devote yourself entirely to the practice of Dharma.

 ##### 4.3.2 The fear of losing loved ones
 ##### 4.3.3 The suffering of not getting what one wants